...and live in paradise on just $1200 a month"

 In Chiang Mai in particular, you can live a modest, comfortable lifestyle on a mere $900.
 If you have a budget of $1,200 then you can live fairly affluently.
 This includes having a nice modern house or condo with maid and laundry service, your own transportation, three (or more) delicious meals at a restaurant per day, including coffee and alcohol.
 And you’ll still have plenty left over for entertainment so you’ll never live a dull day in your life.

-When you’re ready to live a better life, we can help
+When you’re ready to live a better life, I can help

 This is the wonderful impression that Thailand gives most visitors.
 It’s love at first site.
 And once you’re here, there’s no desire to go back.